mathadakshay/Design-and-Prototype-of-a-Two-Legged-Walking-Robot/README.md

 # Design and Prototype of a Two-Legged Walking Robot

+## Project Overview
+A two-member university project focused on designing, prototyping, and assembling a basic two-legged robotic platform.
+The project involved developing the mechanical structure in SolidWorks, manufacturing components through 3D printing, integrating electronic components, and testing the assembled prototype.

-## Project Details
+### Project Details
 - **Institution:** Berliner Hochschule für Technik (BHT)
 - **Project Duration:** October 2024 – December 2024
 - **Team:** 2 members
-- **Primary Focus:** Mechanical design, SolidWorks, 3D printing, hardware assembly
 - **Controller:** AB6D Platine developed by BHT
 - **Development Environment:** STM32CubeIDE
 - **Programming Language:** C

-## My Main Contribution
+## My Contribution
-My primary contribution to the project was the mechanical design and physical prototyping of the robot.
+My primary contribution focused on the **mechanical design, prototyping, hardware assembly, and component integration** of the robot.

 ### Mechanical Design
-- Developed and evaluated multiple mechanical concepts using SolidWorks.
+- Developed and evaluated multiple mechanical concepts using **SolidWorks**.
-- Designed the robot structure with consideration for component placement and mechanical assembly.
+- Designed the robot structure with consideration for mechanical constraints, component placement, and assembly.
-- Worked on integrating the electronic components within the limited internal space of the robot.
+- Designed the internal layout to integrate two XL330 motors, the AB6D Platine, and the battery within the robot's limited internal space.
-- Considered mechanical constraints associated with the robot's intended walking movement.
+- Evaluated the mechanical design with respect to the intended walking motion.

-### 3D Printing and Prototyping
+### 3D Printing and Hardware Assembly
+- Manufactured selected mechanical components using **3D printing**.
-- Assembled the printed components into the physical robot.
+- Assembled the printed components together with the electronic hardware.
-- Evaluated the prototype and identified mechanical and assembly-related limitations.
+- Evaluated the physical prototype to identify mechanical and assembly-related limitations.
-- Iterated on the design based on observations from the physical prototype.
+- Iterated on the design based on observations from the prototype.

 ### Electronics and Embedded Integration
-The robot used an **AB6D Platine microcontroller developed by BHT** for controlling the system.
+The robot was controlled using the **AB6D Platine**, a microcontroller platform developed by BHT.
-The embedded code was provided as part of the project by the professor.
-My contribution on the software side was limited to making minor modifications and parameter adjustments in **C using STM32CubeIDE** to support testing of the assembled robot.
+The embedded C code was provided as part of the university project.
+My software contribution was limited to **minor code modifications and parameter adjustments in STM32CubeIDE** required for testing the assembled prototype.

-## Design Process
-The project followed an iterative development approach:

-1. Develop initial mechanical concepts in SolidWorks.
-2. Evaluate the concepts with respect to component placement and movement.
-3. Manufacture selected components using 3D printing.
-4. Assemble the mechanical and electronic components.
-5. Test the physical prototype.
-6. Identify mechanical and integration problems.
-7. Modify the design and evaluate possible improvements.
+## Engineering Challenges and Learning
+One of the main challenges was achieving stable walking while preventing the robot from losing balance and falling to either side.
+This required considering the mechanical structure, component placement, and movement of the robot as an integrated system.
+Through the project, I also gained basic hands-on experience with C programming on the robot, including making minor code modifications and parameter adjustments for testing the movement.

 ## Project Outcome
-The final prototype was able to demonstrate aspects of the intended movement, although it did not achieve the complete walking performance originally targeted.

-This was particularly valuable from an engineering perspective because it highlighted the challenges involved in translating a CAD concept into a functional robotic mechanism.
+The final prototype demonstrated aspects of the intended movement, although it did not achieve the complete walking performance originally targeted.
+This outcome was valuable because it provided practical insight into the challenges of developing a robotic mechanism from **CAD design through fabrication, assembly, and physical testing**, and highlighted areas for further mechanical improvement.